Page good for smart-phones. On PCs/Laptops it may look too large. To reduce press "Ctrl" & "minus" or click "View" then "Zoom out"

 Left Feb 2009, 3.40m AOD; Right Mar 2010, 3.54m AOD

-depth gauges I have seen in the Washes are on the verges of the Wash Road (A1101) at Welney, erected by Norfolk County Council.
+Note, water level does NOT indicate water depth.
+Also note that some bridges over navigable waterways have similar looking gauges fitted, but they show headroom under the bridge; again that is not an indication of depth.
+The only depth gauges I have seen in the Washes are on the verges of the Wash Road (A1101) at Welney, erected by Norfolk County Council.
 The local community website says they are very inaccurate; my own checks in 2011 revealed they under-read then by about 8" (20cm).
 They may have been corrected since.

 Telemetry Gauging Sites

-The EA have some very sophisticated gauges which the public do not have access to (although some figures are available on-line, see
+The EA have some very sophisticated gauges which the public do not have access to (although some figures are available on-line, see below).

 Readings are taken by a sensor or logger, often a submersible pressure transducer, and transmitted at regular intervals, perhaps every 15 minutes, via 'telemetry' direct to the EA